SARAH DAVIES

 Clay Specialist

-Ed is a “Silver Hand Artist” living in Anchorage, Alaska.
-His mother is Inupiat from Point Hope and his father is from Massachusetts.
-Ed has a degree in civil engineering and a fine arts degree in print making from the University of Alaska Anchorage.
-Ed has developed a unique tile clay body using the glacial clay from the Cook Inlet mud flats next to Anchorage, composed of rich effluvial deposits from the surrounding mountains.
-Many of his tiles are made with an old-fashioned etching press, and with copper or mat board plates.
-He mixes his own glazes and fires to cone six in electric kilns.
+Ed has developed a unique tile clay body using glacial clay from the Cook Inlet mudflats—rich effluvial deposits carried down from the surrounding mountains.
+Many of his tiles are created with an old-fashioned etching press and copper or mat-board plates.
+He mixes his own glazes and fires his work to cone six in electric kilns.

 Also, he can see small animals fairly quickly, and follow well-written instructions well.